 - It's compatible with vertical surfaces as well, such as walls, fences, siding, garage doors, etc.

-Oxygen bleach products are supposed to be safer for the environment.
+Oxygen-bleach products are supposed to be safer for the environment.
 They may not tackle stubborn mold and algae that has set into wood decks, but if used more frequently, that mildew and algae shouldn't build up quite so often.
 When using this cleaner, be sure to first begin by gathering PPE, including gloves and goggles to prevent any injury.

 - Moldex by EnviroCare